ferdy182/CarND-LaneLines-P1/writeup.md

 #### Step 3

-After that, I apply canny algorithm with a min threhsold of 100 and a max thresold of 300 to find strong edges.
+After that, I apply canny algorithm with a min threhsold of 100 and a max thresold of 200 to find strong edges, as a ratio 1:2 or 1:3 is recommended.

 ![alt text][edges]

 #### Step 4

-Then I apply hough lines with a threshold of 50, a minimum line legth of 5 and a max line gap of 30.
+Then I clip the image with the region of interest to avoid doing Hough Lines transform on lines that are not interesting

 #### Step 5

+Then I apply hough lines with a threshold of 50, a minimum line legth of 20 and a max line gap of 10.
+Instead of using a big line gap value to find a long line that crosses the dashed line, I detect the small sections of the line and process it later in the draw_lines method.

+#### Step 6

 Then I modified draw_lines to get a single line on each side like this:

 I get the slope of the line, and if it is smaller than -0.4 I consider it to be in the left side, and if it is bigger than 0.4 then it is on the right side.
+I also check if the line is in the first half or the second half of the image to avoid strange lines interfering.

 Then for each side I store each point in an array and I get the average value for x1,y1,x2,y2, then I get the slope and y-intercept of these lines to extend the line to the border of the image and the horizon.